patrickbucher/learning-rust/diary.md

 # Day 178 (2024-05-18)

 I finished the trie implementation by implementing the autocomplete method.
+In the evening, I worked through the first two exercises and wrote the test case for the third one.

 # Day 177 (2024-05-17)